 Sadly, you may have to walk for days across vast valleys and rolling hills to find such a river that is still intimate and fully alive.
-This is because there are people in Kenya and across the world who keep strangling both small and big rivers.
+This is because there are people in Kenya and across the world who keep strangling such rivers plus their bigger siblings.

 The people who are strangling our rivers are those whose decisions are making climate change worse.
 This is because there is a direct relation between climate change and the current drought that is causing our rivers to dry up.
-You see, when greenhouse gas emissions are released into the air, they cause air temperatures to increase which causes more moisture to evaporate from land, rivers, lakes and other water bodies.
-Although other factors like deforestation and unsustainable irrigation can also cause rivers to dry up, climate change is the biggest culprit.
+You see, when greenhouse gas emissions are released into the air, they cause air temperatures to increase which causes more moisture to evaporate from land, rivers, lakes and other bodies of water.
+Although other factors like deforestation and unsustainable irrigation can cause rivers to dry up, climate change is the big culprit.

 This unprecedented drop has been occasioned by diminished water volumes in the three rivers that drain into the swamp – Thika River, Githika River and Kayuyu River.
-Nairobians should be kissing the ground that these rivers walk on because they supply the water that ultimately ends up in their taps.
-Since Ndakaini Dam supplies 84 percent of Nairobi’s water, these three rivers are infinitely more important than the recently opened Two Rivers Shopping Mall, Africa’s newest and biggest Mall.
+Nairobians should be kissing the ground that these rivers walk on because they supply the water that ends up into their taps.
+Since Ndakaini Dam supplies 84 percent of Nairobi’s water, these three rivers are infinitely more important than the recently opened Two Rivers Shopping Mall, Africa’s newest biggest mall.

 The kind of rivers that I used to swim in.